-- 3.1 The FCA will inform a complainant if it has re-directed a complaint to the ASA. - 3.2 The ASA will refer to the FCA complaints regarding elements or characteristics of deposits, investment business, mortgages, general insurance, consumer credit and pure protection policies (e.g. term assurance), where the complaint is that the promotions are unclear, unfair or misleading or where impermissible comparisons have been made. - 3.3 The FCA will refer to the ASA all matters that fall outside its remit.
+3.1 The FCA will inform a complainant if it has re-directed a complaint to the ASA.

+3.2 The ASA will refer to the FCA complaints regarding elements or characteristics of deposits, investment business, mortgages, general insurance, consumer credit and pure protection policies (e.g. term assurance), payment services, claims management activities where the complaint is that the promotions are unclear, unfair or misleading or where impermissible comparisons have been made.

+3.3 The FCA will refer to the ASA all matters that fall outside its financial promotions remit.